elifgerdan/disasterpipeline/README.md

 - [train_classifier.py](https://github.com/elifgerdan/disasterpipeline/blob/main/models/train_classifier.py)  -  The machine learning pipeline is concerned with training the model and testing it.
 The pipeline includes a text processing part because it deals with text sources as mentioned in the beginning.
 I also used GridSearchCV to tune the model further and save it as a pickle file.
 ### Flask Web App
 - [run.py](https://github.com/elifgerdan/disasterpipeline/blob/main/app/run.py)  -  The run.py process_data and train_classifier are basically the ETL pipeline and ML pipeline included in the terminal work space to make the app work.
+## Results
+This classification problem is a type of supervised machine learning because the model learns to classify the outcome based on learning from the data given to it.
+I have managed to extract and clean the data and load it into an sqlite db.
+I then process the messages using nlp techniques, after that I used multi level classification machine learning technique to predict on the cleaned-tokenized training dataset.
+Finally I put the results on the flask app to explore. :)

+## Licensing, Authors, Acknowledgements
+Thank you to FigureEight (now appen) for providing this meaningful dataset and Udacity for Data Science Nanodegree program based on real problem and use cases.